Mauro Cichero (footballer, born 1995): Professional career

 After his sophomore year at SMU, Cichero joined the OKC Energy U-23 of the Premier Development League for the summer.
 He scored 4 goals in 4 games for OKC.

 In the 2018 MLS SuperDraft, he was selected 29th overall by FC Dallas.
 He fell in the draft due to an ACL injury suffered in his senior season at SMU.
 He would not play that season, but spent the year rehabbing with the club with the hope that he would join the roster the following year.

 After not playing in 2018 due to rehabbing his ACL injury, he went on trial with FC Dallas's USL League One affiliate North Texas SC, in the third tier.
 However, due to continued injury struggles, he did not make the club's roster for 2019.

 In 2020, he signed with Charleston Battery of the second tier USL Championship.
 He made his debut on July 19, 2020, coming on as a substitute against Birmingham Legion FC.
 His first goal came on August 5, when he scored in stoppage time against Atlanta United 2 to tie the game at 1-1.
 He re-signed with the club for the 2021 season.
 Early in the 2021 season, he tore his ACL, forcing him to miss the remainder of the season.
 After recovering from his injury, he re-signed with the club for the 2022 season.
 Following the 2022 season, the Battery declined his club option for 2023.

 In January 2023, Cichero signed with USL League One side Forward Madison.
+After the season, he re-signed with the club for the 2024 season.
+After the 2024 season, he announced his retirement.

 Personal

 He is the son of Mauro Cichero, who was a professional soccer player and represented Venezuela in the 1980 Summer Olympics.
 His brothers, Alejandro and Gabriel, are also professional soccer players who have represented the Venezuela national team.
 In 2018, he stated it is a dream of his to represent the national team like his father and brothers.
+Born in Venezuela, Cichero is of Italian and Polish descent.